Uncategorized

 Here are some recommended tools that students may find useful in helping with our new technology implementation.

-• USB mouse.
+• Wired USB mouse.
 This may be more ergonomic for students than using a touchpad mouse throughout the day.

 • Blue light blocking glasses.
 For parents concerned about extended screen time, glasses that filter out the blue light from screens are available and may be utilized by students during their work time.